jschuemann/nBio_docs/Geometries/DNAmodels.rst

   s:Ge/Fiber/DNA_Model = Sphere            #Described by Henthorn et al. (2017)
   s:Ge/Fiber/DNA_Model = HalfCylinder      #Described by Charlton, Nikjoo and Humm (1989) s:Ge/Fiber/DNA_Model = QuarterCylinder   #Described by Bernal and Liendo (2009)

+Two different scorers are provided for the TsSolenoidFiber; NtupleForBasePair and NtupleForSpatial.
+Both of these are described in more detail here.